-St Mary's Christian Brothers' Grammar School Home/School Agreement
+St Mary's CBGS Belfast Home/School Agreement 2022-2023

 In St. Mary's, we expect a high level of support from the parents of our pupils.
 By accepting a place in this School, parents and children implicitly agree to support the ethos and spirit of St. Mary's.
 It is our belief that parents and teachers must work together if pupils are to enjoy school and maximise their full potential.
-This Home / School agreement has been drawn up to elicit your co-operation and support in the implementation of the Code of Conduct.
+This Home / School agreement has been drawn up to elicit your co-operation and support in the implementation of the Code of Conduct, which gives further details of our expectations.